-- (1) A bank shall provide a Key Fact Statement (KFS), as per instructions contained in [Reserve Bank of India \(Local Area Banks - Responsible Business Conduct\) Directions, 2025](#). - (2) As regards penal charges, a bank shall be guided by [Reserve Bank of India \(Local Area Banks - Responsible Business Conduct\) Directions, 2025](#). - (3) A bank shall ensure that digitally signed documents (on the letter head of the bank) viz., KFS, summary of loan product, sanction letter, terms and conditions, account statements, privacy policies of the bank / LSP with respect to storage and usage of borrowers' data, etc. shall automatically flow to the borrower on the registered and verified email/ SMS upon execution of the loan contract/ transactions.
+(1) A bank shall provide a Key Fact Statement (KFS), as per instructions contained in the [Reserve Bank of India \(Regional Rural Banks - Responsible Business Conduct\) Directions, 2025](#).

+(2) As regards penal charges, the bank shall be guided by the [Reserve Bank of India \(Regional Rural Banks - Responsible Business Conduct\) Directions, 2025](#).

+(3) A bank shall ensure that digitally signed documents (on the letter head of the bank) viz., KFS, summary of loan product, sanction letter, terms and conditions, account statements, privacy policies of the bank / LSP with respect to storage and usage of borrowers' data, etc. shall automatically flow to the borrower on the registered and verified email/ SMS upon execution of the loan contract/ transactions.